eagle-io/docs/source/topics/nodes/attachmentsource/index.rst

 Attachment Source
 =================
-|icon-attachmentsource| Attachment Sources have the ability to automatically acquire or receive Attachments.
+|icon-attachmentsource| Attachment Sources have the ability to automatically acquire or receive :ref:`attachments <node-configuration-attachment>`.
 Attachment Sources can be created inside Locations only.

 .. only:: not latex